paulrouget/flagit/README.md

 Configuration
 =============

-- `g:Fi_OnlyText`: If 1, force text mode.
+- `g:Fi_OnlyText` If 1, force text mode.
-- `g:Fi_ShowMenu`: If 1 and Gui avaible and g:Fi_OnlyText is 0, a menu is added to the toolBar.
+- `g:Fi_ShowMenu` If 1 and Gui avaible and g:Fi_OnlyText is 0, a menu is added to the toolBar.
-- `g:Fi_Flags`: A dictionnary of flag definitions.
+- `g:Fi_Flags` A dictionnary of flag definitions.
-- A definition is declared as: `{item: 'name : [path, fallback, isUniq, [optional] signArgs]'`
+- A definition is declared as: `name : [path, fallback, isUniq, [optional] signArgs]`
   - `name`: an uniq identifier
   - `path`: The path to an image.
 The image will be drawn as a pixmap (if GUI avaible and g:Fi_OnlyText is 0).
   - `fallback`: One or two character.
 Drawn if text mdoe or  g:Fi_OnlyText is 1.
   - `uniq`: If 1, only one instance of this flag will be drawn (any other instance will be disabled).
 Useful to draw a cursor for example.
-  - `signArgs`: additional argumens to the sign definition (see :sign define)
+  - `signArgs`: additional argumens to the sign definition (see :sign define).
+Useful for theming.

 Example
 =======